Heidelberg University: Nazi Germany

 After the establishment of Nazi Germany in 1933, the university supported Adolf Hitler and the Nazis like all other German universities at the time.
 It dismissed a large number of staff and students for political and racial reasons.
 Many dissident fellows had to emigrate and most Jewish and Communist professors who did not leave Germany were deported.
 At least two professors directly fell victim to Nazi terror.
 On 17 May 1933, members of the university faculty and students took part in book burnings at Universitätsplatz ('University Square') and Heidelberg eventually became infamous as a NSDAP university.
 The inscription above the main entrance of the New University was changed from "The Living Spirit" to "The German Spirit", and many professors paid homage to the new motto.
-The university was involved in Nazi eugenics: forced sterilizations were carried out at the women's clinic and the psychiatric clinic, then directed by Carl Schneider, was involved in Action T4 Euthanasia program.

-The heads of the university helped in the deportation of Jewish men, women and children directly to the gas chambers.
+The university was involved in Nazi eugenics: forced sterilizations were carried out at the women's clinic and the psychiatric clinic, then directed by Carl Schneider, was involved in Action T4 Euthanasia program.The heads of the university helped in the deportation of Jewish men, women and children directly to the gas chambers.

-After the end of World War II, the university underwent an extensive denazification.